In order to make use of a media surface, you must set a Media Stream URL.

 a1s4pka2pA") would be:

 Twitch is officially supported for video playback in Sansar.
-For the best experience, format your media URL as follows:
+For the best experience, format your Media Stream URL as follows:

 [CHANNEL_ID]is the channel's unique ID.